bugdrop/oss2018/content/tracks/Threat-Model/working-sessions/TM-cheatsheets.md

 DON’T: Go beyond/deeper than design level.

-DON’T: Threat threat modeling like a kitchen sink, don’t try to put everything in.
+DON’T: Treat threat modeling like a kitchen sink, don’t try to put everything in.